TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomDataProcessing.rst

       }
    }

-In the extension *examples* you can finde the code in :file:`typo3conf/ext/examples/Classes/DataProcessing/CustomCategoryProcessor.php`.
+In the extension *examples* you can find the code in :file:`typo3conf/ext/examples/Classes/DataProcessing/CustomCategoryProcessor.php`.

 On being called the :php:`CustomCategoryProcessor` runs stdWrap on the calling